wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/integration-patterns-and-soa/converting-json-to-xml-and-upload-to-ftp/README.md

-# Convert JSON to XML and Upload to FTP
+# JSON to XML Transformation and Upload to FTP

 Ballerina is an open-source programming language that empowers developers to integrate their system easily with the support of connectors.
 In this guide, we are mainly focusing on connecting to a file server with the FTP connector.
 You can find other integration modules from the [wso2-ballerina](https://github.com/wso2-ballerina) GitHub repository.